Biden seeks unity, finds discord at Summit of the Americas - KESQ

 This leaves the U.S. in a position of showing Latin America why a tighter relationship with Washington would be more beneficial at a time when economies are still struggling to emerge from the pandemic and inflation has worsened conditions.

-Sullivan pledged that the U.S. “will be putting specific dollars into producing tangible results” in the region, with worker training and money for food security, among other things.
-He said the American efforts will be ”significantly more impactful” on people’s lives than “the kinds of extractive projects that China has been invested in.”
+Biden dropped by the meeting to make his own pitch for closer ties.

+“This is a partnership,” he said.
+“We’re not here to dictate.
+We’re here to learn.”

 Boak reported from Washington.
-Associated Press writers Debora Alvares in Brasilia, Brazil, Rob Gillies in Toronto, Canada, and Elliot Spagat in Los Angeles contributed to this report.
+Associated Press writers Debora Alvares in Brasilia, Brazil, Mauricio Savarese in Sao Paulo, Brazil, Rob Gillies in Toronto, Canada, and Elliot Spagat in Los Angeles contributed to this report.